VisualDudek/nonblocking-python/README.md

 ## pytania/wątpliwości

 - how `asyncio.sleep()` diff from `time.sleep()` and what makes it nonblocking?
-- how both above fn. are implemented? chekc source code.
+- how both above fn. are implemented? chekc source code. -> cpython implementation
 - usage of `asyncio.sleep(0)` and implementation that alows negative _delay_ arg.
 - why `async/await` style concurrency is oftern considered more popular in Python than `threading`?
 - `asyncio.sleep(delay, result=None)` what are usecases for _result_ arg. ?